Knitschi/CMakeProjectFramework/Sources/documentation/WorkingWithACPFProject.rst

 - Valgrind (optional)
 - Doxygen

-Git, Python and CMake should be callable from the command-line.
-(PATH on Windows)
+Git, Python and CMake should be callable from the command-line. (add them to PATH on Windows)

-Cloning the example project
+Cloning the Example Project
 ---------------------------

 A CPF project must be based on a git repository.
 The CMake code relies on it when determining package versions and when